daniyalmaroufi/dspotify/README.md

 # Phase 1

 In the phase 1, Users can work with the app using command line (CLI).
 The app reads the songs list from a csv file.
 Users after login/sign up can access the songs, filter them, and like the songs.
+The persian description of the phase 1 is in the [Phase1_Description.pdf](./Phase1_Description.pdf) file.

 ## CLI Commands